Spinning radar logo

 Outside, back on the gantry, stairs led to the upper platform where the bottom of the reflector circled barely a foot above one's head and here were located the two turning motors.

-The Type 80 at Ventnor entered service on the twentieth of March 1956.
+The first operational Type 80 was at Trimingham in 1954 and the one at Ventnor entered service on the twentieth of March 1956.
 It had but a short life there, being carefully dismantled during the summer of 1959 and removed in sections on Decca specifically adapted low loader lorries, possibly to be resurrected elsewhere.
 But many other Type 80 sites were also being closed down around that time as the current threat then was perceived to be less from the Bison bomber and more from the H bomb delivered by ICBM, and the main defence policy against that was 'deterrence'.
 The Fylingdale BMEWS presumably served mainly to provide the US with a short warning.
-Although the entire Ventnor site was transferred in March 1962 to the Ministry of Aviation for civil use, the Modulator room survives there to this day.
+In addition, due to the proven reliability, where Type 80 cover overlapped some installations were deemed no longer neccessary.
+Hence Ventnor closed but Sopley remained.

 Top of page